ahampt/Pref/README.md

 ## Access

-Access password is "movies" if you want to use the site.
+Access password is "D8sJ#Wo4r@Gs0r^qzx" if you want to use the site.
 I have it locked to prevent spammers and unwanted access for now.

 ## Installation